 Step 3: Remove Damaged Materials

-If the water damage has affected building materials such as drywall, flooring, or insulation, removing and replacing them is important.
+If the water damage has affected building materials such as drywall, flooring, or insulation, removing and replacing them is essential.
 Water-damaged materials can become a breeding ground for mould and compromise the structural integrity of your home.

 Step 4: Treat For Mould